senotrusov/notes/arch-linux-installation.md

 ### Boot loader finalization

+!!! info inline end

+    See [systemd-boot: Updating the UEFI boot manager](https://wiki.archlinux.org/title/Systemd-boot#Updating_the_UEFI_boot_manager) for more details.

 Re-run the boot installation command *inside* the chroot to ensure the bootloader files on the ESP match the system's installed version.

 ```sh